ankithkunduru/gimbal-control/README.md

 Contact info: Ankith Kunduru, 732-809-2244, 1ankithk@gmail.com.

-Please message me with any questions on what I did or with any updates of the project.
+Please message me with ANY PROGRESS with the project.
 I got very invested in this project and it will be cool to see how it progresses.
+Also if you have questions I can answer I will.

 ## Bonus REU tips
 If you are an REU student working on this: